Follow The USC INSTITUTE OF ARMENIAN STUDIES

-Gen. Levon Mnatsakanyan, commander of the Defense Army of Nagorno Karabakh, discussed his forces’ readiness and possible military scenarios in an interview with Armenia’s Public Television that aired on July 29.
+Gen. Levon Mnatsakanyan, commander of the Defense Army of Nagorno Karabakh, discussed his forces’ readiness and possible military scenarios in an interview with Public Television Company of Armenia that aired on July 29.

-Following the April 2, 2016 Azerbaijani attack, Armenian forces focused on recapturing frontline positions lost in the first hours of fighting and did not attempt to attack across the LoC.
+Following the April 2, 2016 Azerbaijani attack, Armenian forces focused on recapturing frontline positions lost in the first hours of fighting and did not attempt to attack across the line of contact.